How many emails do you have in your inbox right now? 20? 50? More than 100? If your number is anything more than zero, I have some tips for you!

 Move Emails to a Shared Network Folder

 At most companies, storage space is a precious commodity.
-Some cap the amount of messages you can have in your inbox; others ask you to police yourself, which can work to your own detriment when you’re facing an overflowing inbox and the frustration that comes along with it.
+Some cap the number of messages you can have in your inbox; others ask you to police yourself, which can work to your own detriment when you’re facing an overflowing inbox and the frustration that comes along with it.

 Instead of leaving those messages in your inbox, save space (and sanity) by moving them to a shared network folder with the rest of your project files.
-Outlook uses an .msg extension to convert emails to documents that you can open just like you would any other file.
+Outlook uses a .msg extension to convert emails to documents that you can open just like you would any other file.
 The information in the message is saved — and so is the email storage space!